gshanemiller/congestion/README.md

 * Code is provided to concretely demonstrate concepts and implementation
 * A guide is provided on how congestion control might be incorporate into a DPDK messaging library

+# Invitation
+This work is open to all interested parties although I will pursue it regardless to completion.
+Consider joining Discord Chat Topic #NetworkCongestionDevs, or reach me directly at '7532yahoo @ gmail.com' or create issue/PR.
+Congestion is brand new to me; I can use any help from smarter people.

 # Papers
 The following papers are a good starting place.
 Many papers are co-authored by Google, Intel, and Microsoft and/or are used in production.
 Packets moving between data centers through WAN is not in scope.
 This work is for packets moving inside a corporate network.
 No code uses the kernel; this is all user-space typically done inconjunction with DPDK/RDMA.